 Are hostels safe in Italy

-Yes, hostels are incredibly safe in Italy.
+Yes, hostels are incredibly safe in Italy, like best hostels in Amsterdam.
 The greatest things you will have to worry about is theft, which is most likely to happen when you leave your valuables lying on your bed and go out sightseeing.

 Any good hostel will have lockers to help prevent this from happening!